 Annual Meeting Travel Awards

 Each year, the Meteoritical Society and its generous sponsors support member travel to the annual meeting through various endowment funds and external awards.
 Typically, at least ~$80,000 is available for travel support each year.
-In 2022, more than ~$107,000 was awarded to 87 members to support their travel to the annual meeting in Glasgow, Scotland.
 Travel award applications are available on the abstract submission page for each annual meeting and should be submitted along with abstracts.
 The travel awards committee will notify applicants of decisions prior to the early bird deadline for meeting registration.

 Learn more: Descriptions and eligibility requirements of travel awards